reconhub/learn/content/post/practical-stegen.md

 Ratio](https://en.wikipedia.org/wiki/Risk_ratio) for all of the food items recorded.
 Risk ratios are normally computed on *contingency* tables (commonly known as 2x2 tables).
-In this part, we will compute contingency tables for each predictor (food item) against the defined cases, calculate their risk ratio with confidence intervals and p-values, and plot them as points and errorbars using *ggplot2*.
+In this part, we will compute contingency tables for each exposure (food item) against the defined cases, calculate their risk ratio with confidence intervals and p-values, and plot them as points and errorbars using *ggplot2*.